Berupor/Google-Calendar-Analytics/README.md

 - Save the charts as PNG images

 ## Installation
-You can install the dependencies for this program by running the following command:
+1. You can install the dependencies for this program by running the following command:
 ```console
 pip install -r requirements.txt
 ```
+2. Configure `.env` file by example
 ### Setup
 You will need to create a Google API key to be able to access your Google Calendar data.
 The instructions for doing this can be found in the [Google API documentation](https://developers.google.com/calendar/api/guides/quickstart/python).